bnbong/Wegis/ARCHITECTURE.md

-# Qshing Defender - Architecture & Logic Structure
+# Wegis - Architecture & Logic Structure

 ## System Overview

-Qshing Defender is a Chrome browser extension that provides real-time protection against phishing attacks by analyzing all links on web pages.
+Wegis is a Chrome browser extension that provides real-time protection against phishing attacks by analyzing all links on web pages.
 The extension uses a multi-layered architecture with content scripts, background services, and API integration.

 ## Core Components